invinst/chicago-police-data/README.md

 [Read more about the process on the repository wiki.](https://github.com/invinst/chicago-police-data/wiki/Data-Sources)

-## What can I do?
+## If you are looking for the older folder setup:

+Check the Previous_Format folder.
+The current format is an attempt at being consistent with [Patrick Ball's talk on Principled Data Processing](https://youtube.com/watch?v=ZSunU9GQdcI)

 ### Using the data

 This repository exists so that the public can use the data in the interest of police accountability.
 Feel free to explore and ask questions and share your work.

 You are welcome to contribute to existing research and analysis projects, posted on the repository's [Issue Tracker under the "independent projects" label](https://github.com/invinst/shootings-data/issues?q=is%3Aopen+is%3Aissue+label%3A%22independent+project%22).
 If you would like to start a new project, we encourage you to create your own [new ticket](https://github.com/invinst/shootings-data/issues/new) (use the yellow "independent project" label) to collaborate with others.

 ### Contributing to this repository

 We want your help.

 Browse the ["repo issues" label on the Issue Tracker](https://github.com/invinst/shootings-data/issues?q=is%3Aopen+is%3Aissue+label%3A%22repo+issue%22) to see where help is needed.

 If you come across a problem with the repository, you can open a [new ticket](https://github.com/invinst/shootings-data/issues/new) in the tracker and use the red "repo issue" label.